MrEn1gma/Writeups/m0lecon-CTF-Teaser/2020/Andry/README.md

 open("dump.dex", "wb").write(bytearray(output_file))
 ```
-After decode this, we gave a file which has a header: `dex`, load to `exeinfoPE`, we can confirm that is a `DEX` file.
+After decoded this, we gave a file which has a header: `dex`, load to `exeinfoPE`, we can confirm that is a `DEX` file.
 So that we continue decompile it and here's a result:
 ```java
 package p000;